txt/plm18/doc/macros.md

             (dolist (y (getter x))
               (push y out))))))

+The `method-calls-with-n-args` function
-As to the magic `method-calls-with-n-args` function, this looks up methods and their number of arguments, and adds in the right entry to the case statement (e.g. see the definition of `dist`, above).
+looks up methods and their number of arguments, and adds in the right entry to the case statement (e.g. see the definition of `dist`, above).